idrblab/rnaincoder/README.md

 ```

 # Question && issue
-If there are any usage problems, welcome to submit issues to this repository or contact author with email wangyunxia@zju.edu.cn
+If there are any usage problems, welcome to submit issues to this repository or contact author with email lfwyx@zju.edu.cn